sybrew/the-seo-framework/readme.txt

 TODO check if bbPress/BuddyPress needs breadcrumb support?

-TODO the title prefix doesn't appear to work in quick-edit for Terms.

 TODO do we consider multiple taxonomies for a single post type?
 	* See email from Damien. -> We can test this with ACF Pro.

-TODO add Bricks Templates to exclusions like we did for Elementor (they are not publicly accessible...)
-	-> Post Type: bricks_template
-	-> Taxonomy: template_tag, template_bundle

-TODO rename "Twitter Profile"
-	-> Also update TSF links on main site accordingly.

-TODO we updated Babel, we need to reparse all scripts to prevent discrepancies.

 TODO when the meta box is loaded without an ID, should we disable output altogether?
 	-> This might cause issues with some dynamically loaded admin pages.